Zebiao1998/homepage/README.md

 ### Installation

-For a hands-on walkthrough of al-folio installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿
+For a hands-on walkthrough of homepage installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿

 The preferred way of using this template is by clicking in [Use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) above the file list.
 Then, create a new repository at `github.com:<your-username>/<your-repo-name>`.
 If you plan to upload your site to `<your-github-username>.github.io`,